me3zaAKAgoat/42cursus/README.md

 - Symbols are functions and variables
 - An **archive** is a single file that contains a collection of other files and/or directories.
 Archive files are typically used for a transfer (locally or over the internet) or make a backup copy of a collection of files and directories which allow you to work with only one file instead of many.
 Likewise, archives are used for software application packaging.
 This single file can be easily compressed for ease of transfer while the files in the archive retain the structure and permissions of the original files.
 - Dereferencing or taking the address of a function just evaluates to a pointer to that function, and dereferencing a function pointer just evaluates back to the function pointer.
-- `char(*)[3] and char**` are fundamentally different and the former cannot decay to the latter. char\*_ is a pointer to something that is a char_, it might be an array of char\*, but that's not an array of char of length 3.
+- `char(*)[3] and char**` are fundamentally different and the former cannot decay to the latter. `char**` is a pointer to a varible of type `char*`, it might be an array of `char*`, but that's not an array of char of length 3.
 - **Variadic functions** [Reference](https://en.wikipedia.org/wiki/Variadic_function#In_C)
-  - in order to use variadic functions in c, we need to include the stdarg.h standard header that introduces the type _va_list_ and multiple other macros.
+  - in order to use variadic functions in C, we need to include the stdarg.h standard header that introduces the type _va_list_ and multiple other macros.
   - _va_list_ is a list that contains the arguments that were given to the variadic function, we can iterate through the elements of this list by initializing it using _va_start_, and then calling _va_arg_, each subsequent call to _va_arg_ scrolls to the next argument.
   - _va_arg_ takes for parameters a _va_list_ and a type.
   - _va_end_ serves as a clean up to afford the programmer the ability to reinitialise the _va_list_.

-# **NB: YOU NEED NOT PROTECT FROM SEGFAULTS IN FUNCTIONS THAT WOULD NOT LEAD TO MEMORY LEAKS.**